vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/018_IrShyAvinAshanam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xix.
-Used by Kāuç.
+Used by Kāuś.
 (36. 25), with vii.
 45 and 74.
 3, in a rite against jealousy.

 ## Translations